manuj-mishra/az-hack/README.md

 * **Shrimat Kapoor**

 ## Acknowledgments
+Thank you to all these people for making this project possible:
 * Jo Baker and the AstraZeneca Team for organising this hackathon
 * Daniel Goude and Robert Radcliffe for their mentorship and guidance
 * Shivani Raja for the advice and logo